Watch the webinar recording here.

-This digital event features perspectives from international experts, representatives from civil society, and the IRS and will showcase practical examples of EPR schemes in Asia and Africa that are inclusive to the IRS.
-The webinar will contribute to an improved understanding of the potential challenges, enabling factors, and benefits of designing inclusive and just EPR systems.
-Furthermore, it is expecting to contextualize invited speakers’ considerations and debate within the ongoing negotiations towards a plastic treaty, in which EPR is being considered as a means and mechanism of implementation.
+This digital event featured perspectives from international experts, representatives from civil society, business sector and the IRS and showcased practical examples of EPR schemes in Asia and Africa that are inclusive to the IRS.
+The event aimed to contribute to an improved understanding of the potential challenges, enabling factors, and benefits of designing inclusive and just EPR systems.
+Another key objective was to contextualize these debates within the ongoing negotiations towards a global plastics treaty, in which provisions requiring Parties to establish and operate EPR are being considered.

 Cass Talbott, T., Chandran, P., Allen, C., Narayan, L., & Boampong, O. (2022).
 Extended Producer Responsibility (EPR) and Waste Pickers.
 WIEGO Technical Brief No. 15.
 Manchester, UK: WIEGO.

 Velis, C. A. (2017).
 Waste pickers in Global South: Informal recycling sector in a circular economy era.
 Waste Management & Research, 35(4), 329–331. https://doi.org/10.1177/0734242×17702024